ZhengyangShan/GIFI/README.md

-# LLM Gender Inclusivity Fairness Index
+# Gender Inclusivity Fairness Index (GIFI): A Multilevel Framework for Evaluating Gender Diversity in  Large Language Models

 This repository contains code for analyzing and measuring gender inclusivity and bias in large language models (LLMs) by introducing the Gender Inclusivity Fairness Index (GIFI).
 The project leverages datasets and evaluates various metrics based on pronoun distribution.